hwding/templated-messaging/README.md

 ## UPDATE LOG
 ##### 2017/02/07
   - fix a crash if there are no contacts (related to the fast scroll library)
+  - fix a crash after group(s) is selected

 ##### 2016/11/06
   - add support for multiple-contact